4d/docs/docs/commands/this.md

 In the context of the execution of a formula object created by the [Formula](formula.md) or [Formula from string](formula-from-string.md) commands, `This` returns a reference to the object currently processed by the formula.

-For example, tou want to use a project method as a formula encapsulated in an object:
+For example, you want to use a project method as a formula encapsulated in an object:

 ```4d
  var $person : Object := New object